AdrienBourges/Transcendence/README.md

 - HTTPS is not set up yet
 - PostgreSQL runs in Docker while the apps run on the host
 - Full Dockerization and nginx reverse proxy are planned
-- Groups, search, and real-time chat are next priorities
+- Groups and search are next priorities
+- Realtime chat backend is available; the next step is frontend integration of conversation pages and Socket.IO events

 ---